build-on-aws/bedrock-agents-streamlit/README.md

 ### Step 6: Create an alias
--Create an alias (new version), and choose a name of your liking.
+- Create an alias (new version), and choose a name of your liking.
 Make sure to copy and save your Agent ID and Agent Alias ID.
 You will need these in step 8.

 ![Create alias](Streamlit_App/images/create_alias.png)